-When the U.S. occupation of Iraq began deteriorating into a bloody counterinsurgency war in mid-2003, Vallely and other analysts in the Pentagon program where flown to Iraq to get a look at "the real situation on the ground."
+The Times story added that as the U.S. occupation of Iraq began deteriorating into a counterinsurgency conflict in mid-2003, Vallely and other analysts in the Pentagon program where flown to Iraq to get a look at "the real situation on the ground."
 Although Vallely would later tell the Times that he "saw things were going south," his message on Fox News shortly after the trip was altogether different.
-He told Fox's Alan Colmes, "You can't believe the progress," and predicted that within months the insurgency would be "down to a few numbers."4
+He told Fox's Alan Colmes, "You can't believe the progress," and predicted that within months the insurgency would be "down to a few numbers."

-In their opinion piece, Vallely and his coauthors argued, "In the end [Rumsfeld's] the man in charge and the buck stops with him.
+In their Wall Street Journal op-ed, Vallely and his coauthors argued: "In the end [Rumsfeld's] the man in charge and the buck stops with him.
 As long as he retains the confidence of the commander in chief he will make the important calls at the top of the department of defense.
 That's the way America works.
-So let's all breathe into a bag and get on with winning the global war against radical Islam."6
+So let's all breathe into a bag and get on with winning the global war against radical Islam."

 "Stand Up America"

-In a November 2006 show, Valley argued, "People want to see victory, they want to see victory in this war on terror....
-It's like a football game.
-We've got to cross the goal line, we have to win, because this radical Islam that is spreading and wants to destroy America, destroy us, is very real....
-The course of radical Islam to destroy democracy, the Western world as it is—America being the primary target—is real, and also Europe being the target."
+In a November 2006 show, Valley argued: "People want to see victory, they want to see victory in this war on terror … It's like a football game.
+We've got to cross the goal line, we have to win, because this radical Islam that is spreading and wants to destroy America, destroy us, is very real … The course of radical Islam to destroy democracy, the Western world as it is—America being the primary target—is real, and also Europe being the target."

-Vallely has worked with rightist figures and serves on the boards of several hardline advocacy groups, many of which promote a Likudnik line on Middle East peace, including Family Security Matters, Rachel Ehrenfeld's American Center for Democracy, the Jerusalem Summit, the International Intelligence Summit, and Brigitte Gabriel's American Congress for Truth (ACT), which is "dedicated to educating millions of uninformed Americans about the threat of radical Islam to world peace and national security."
-Vallely is co-chair of the Military Committee of Raymond Tanter's Iran Policy Committee and chair of the Military Committee of Frank Gaffney's Center for Security Policy.
+Vallely has worked with or served on the boards of several hardline advocacy groups and public relations outifts, many of which have been associated with efforts to promote a rigihtwing "pro-Israel" line on Middle East peace, including Benador Associates, Family Security Matters, Rachel Ehrenfeld's American Center for Democracy, the Jerusalem Summit, the International Intelligence Summit, and Brigitte Gabriel's American Congress for Truth (ACT), which is "dedicated to educating millions of uninformed Americans about the threat of radical Islam to world peace and national security."
+Vallely was also formerly the co-chair of the Military Committee of Raymond Tanter's Iran Policy Committee and the chair of the Military Committee of Frank Gaffney's Center for Security Policy.

 In August 2005, Vallely coauthored with Ehrenfeld an article for David Horowitz's online news site FrontPageMagazine.com.
-In it, they conflated all Islam-related terrorist groups and argued that peace efforts in Israel could threaten global security, writing, "Even now, as law enforcement agencies are busy tracking and exposing Islamist terrorist cells and world leaders are condemning terrorism, Israel is conspicuously absent from everybody's list as a country victimized by terrorism.
-This 'oversight' is consistent with the fact that Israel is being pushed to surrender to Islamist terrorism and reward Palestinian Jihadists who are committed to the destruction of the Jewish state....
+In it, they conflated Islamic extremist groups and argued that peace efforts between Israel and the Palestinians could threaten global security, writing: "Even now, as law enforcement agencies are busy tracking and exposing Islamist terrorist cells and world leaders are condemning terrorism, Israel is conspicuously absent from everybody's list as a country victimized by terrorism.
+This 'oversight' is consistent with the fact that Israel is being pushed to surrender to Islamist terrorism and reward Palestinian Jihadists who are committed to the destruction of the Jewish state."

-"Giving Palestinian Islamist terrorists a territory in and from which they can operate freely would only contribute directly to the escalation of terrorist attacks, suicidal or otherwise, around the world.
-With this in mind, the United States should reconsider its pressure on Israel to appease terrorism."8
+They added: "Giving Palestinian Islamist terrorists a territory in and from which they can operate freely would only contribute directly to the escalation of terrorist attacks, suicidal or otherwise, around the world.
+With this in mind, the United States should reconsider its pressure on Israel to appease terrorism."

 Questions on Credibility